-Almost all hybrid long-term care insurance policies pay benefits in the form of reimbursements.
-However, Nationwide CareMatters II is an indemnity policy.
-It is one of maybe two policies on the market that provides you benefits in this manner.
+Nationwide CareMatters II pays an indemnity benefit check.
+It is one of maybe two policies on the market that provides benefits in this manner.

 Nationwide will first determine if you meet the policy’s long-term care claims requirements.
 If eligibility requirements are met, Nationwide will pay you your monthly benefit check.